September 29, 2021

 E-Learning for Doctors and Nurses

-E-Learning in the Training of Healthcare Personnel
+E-Learning in the Training of Healthcare Professionals

-• Social communication tools for exchange, such as forums, chats, or comment functions
+• social communication tools for exchange, such as forums, chats, or comment functions

 Example of medical explanatory videos in e-learning // Source: Smedex, YouTube

-Excursion: E-Learning for Patients in Medicine
+Excursus: E-Learning for Patients in Medicine

 E-Learning in Medicine: What You Should Pay Attention To